 Adm.
 Michelle Howard (Ret.) made history in 2014 when she became the first four-star woman in Navy history.
 Howard served as commander of U.S. Naval Forces Europe before retiring in 2017.

 In 2008, Air Force Capt.
 Jammie Jamieson became the first female fighter pilot to qualify in the F-22A Raptor.

 In January 2016, Army Capt.
 Kate Alfin, a UH-60 Black Hawk helicopter pilot, became the first female soldier from an allied NATO military to complete the Allied Winter Course at the Norwegian School of Winter Warfare.

-Second 2nd Lt.
-Virginia Brodie and 2nd Lt.
-Katherine Boy made Marine Corps history in 2016 when they became the service’s first female artillery officers.
+Then-2nd Lts.
+Virginia Brodie and Katherine Boy made Marine Corps history in 2016 when they became the service’s first female artillery officers.
 Brodie, of Manhasset, N.Y., graduated at the top of her Basic Officer Leader Course class and Boy ranked sixth out of 137.

 Air Force Capt.
 Christy Wise became the first female amputee to regain her wings when she was medically cleared in 2016.
 Wise, who was injured when she was hit by a boat while paddle boarding, endured 15 months of rehabilitation, learning to walk, run and fly again.

-Last year, Air Force Gen. Lori Robinson took over as leader of U.S. Northern Command, becoming the first woman to lead a combatant command and, at the same time, the highest-ranking woman in U.S. military history.
+Air Force Gen. Lori Robinson (Ret.) took over as leader of U.S. Northern Command in 2016, becoming the first woman to lead a combatant command and, at the same time, the highest-ranking woman in U.S. military history.
 She retired from the military in 2018.